FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 auth [success=done new_authtok_reqd=done default=die] pam_google_authenticator.so nullok
 ```

+This line enables the two-factor PAM module and also specifies what happens if the user fails two-factor login.
+In this case, the handling will be to reject the login if the two-factor code is invalid (i.e. `default=die`).
 Save this file and then open the SSH configuration file like this:

 ```bash
 $ nano /etc/ssh/sshd_config